 Expressions of Interest are invited from potential contractors for all of the projects listed in Next Year's Programme.
 These are completed on the website and are conveyed automatically to the relevant Project Manager for consideration.

-The deadline for this activity is generally 15 January and is confirmed in the Next Year's Programme page.
+The deadline for this activity is 31 December 2016 and is confirmed in the Next Year's Programme page.

 A sample of UKWIR's model agreement, which includes standard terms and conditions, and which is provided with tender documents, may be viewed here.